jflores1634/web-lit-training/README.md

 ![pencil](https://cloud.githubusercontent.com/assets/8389648/15445468/f0910442-1eb3-11e6-9f52-fefcc1c63031.png)

 Add a line to the README explaining that you've created this repo as part of a web literacy training.
 Check out this [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and experiment with different styles you can apply using markdown.
 Have fun!
+# How much wood could a wood chuck, chuck wood, if a wood chuck could chuck wood?
+If you caught a wood chuck, you could be paid up too $1,000.

 ## Save and publish your changes